Declaration of Conformity in accordance with Section 161 German Stock Corporation Act (AktG) with regard to the recommendations of the

 Remuneration of the Management Board – withholding/clawback of variable remuneration

-According to G.11 of the Code, the Supervisory Board should have the possibility to withhold or claw back variable remuneration in justified cases.
-The current employment contracts of the Management Board members do not contain such provisions.
-A claw-back clause for the reclaim of variable compensation has been included in the new compensation system and will be taken into account in future employment contracts to be concluded with Executive Board members.
+According to G.11 of the Code, the Supervisory Board should have the possibility to withhold or claw back a variable remuneration in justified cases.
+Such regulations were not yet included in the service contracts of the Management Board members at the time of the Annual General Meeting of 2024.
+A so-called "claw-back regulation" for the repayment of variable compensation has been included in the remuneration system and has also been taken into account in the service contracts of the Management Board members, which have been updated following the Annual General Meeting of 2024.

 Clause G.13